sybila/biodivine-bn-classifier/benchmarks/README.md

 ## Executing prepared benchmark sets

-> Always make sure that the provided Python virtual environment (in the `artefact` directory) is active before executing the experiments.
+> Always make sure that the Python virtual environment is active before executing the experiments.
 Execute all the commands listed below from the `benchmarks` directory.

 ### Executing benchmark sets via a single script